diku-dk/pfp-e2019-pub/README.md

 particular:** it is likely that we may swap the order of lectures and labs for the first three teaching days, due to schedule conflicts.

-The lab sessions are aimed at providing help for the weekly assignment and group project.
+The lab sessions are aimed at providing help for the assignments and group project.
 Do not assume you can solve them without showing up to the lab sessions.

 On Monday, we are in "Kursussal 3" at "Zoo" (a building connected to the museum of zoology).